liris-xr/AsioAudioUnity/docs/Audio Components/AsioAudioManager.md

 ### Typical Workflow and Features

-1. Driver Initialization: The Asio Audio Manager onnects to a specified ASIO driver (AsioDriverName) and manages its lifecycle.
+1. Driver Initialization: The Asio Audio Manager connects to a specified ASIO driver (AsioDriverName) and manages its lifecycle.
 If a driver has been found, it will track the number of input channels (AsioDriverInputChannelCount) and ensures compatibility with audio sources.
 2. Audio Source Coordination:
-    •	Audio Source Management: Validates, adds, and removes CustomAsioAudioSource components.
+    •	Audio Source Management: Validates, adds, and removes [CustomAsioAudioSource](/docs/Audio%20Components/CustomAsioAudioSource.md) components.
     •	Global Multiplexing: Combines audio sources into a single MultiplexingWaveProvider for playback through the ASIO driver.
 3. GUI Integration:
     •	Debug GUI: Displays ASIO driver and audio source information in the Unity Game window.